garymm/starflate/README.md

 ## Set up

-Currently only supported on Linux x86_64 / AMD64.
+Should work on Linux and MacOS.

 * Install `bazel` or `bazelisk`